cerner/terra-ui/src/terra-dev-site/guide/Internationalization/AddingTranslationsForALocaleNotSupportedByTerraUI.d.guide.md

 aggregateTranslations({ locales: ['en', 'pl']});
 ```

-If you want to support all of the Terra UI supported locales in addition to Polish, you can call `aggregateTranslations` fuction with the following:
+If you want to support all of the Terra UI supported locales in addition to Polish, you can call `aggregateTranslations` function with the following:

 ```js
 const aggregateTranslations = require ('terra-toolkit/scripts/aggregate-translations/aggregate-translations');